 - A very reputable and conscientious contractor was reroofing a wood frame condominium building and had subcontracted the work on the torch-applied roof to another firm.

-- 1.1 [no object] Carry out work for a company as part of a larger project.More example sentences
+- 1.1 [no object] (Of a business or person) carry out work for a company as part of a larger project.More example sentences

 - Everyone understands that that's the reality, but it leaves a lot of room for partnering and subcontracting.